An underestimated problem: dentin hypersensitivity [Vol I]

 Abfractions: concentration of stress and flexion on the CEJ area.

 Multifactorial etiology with possible attrition, abrasion and erosion.
 Erosion can be caused by extrinsic factors (acid food, soft drinks, energy drinks) or by intrinsic factors (exposure of teeth to gastric juices for G.E.R.D., hiatal hernia, chronic alcoholism or eating disorders).
 Trying to understand the nature of the lesion is really important.
-If you see sharp and shiny margins you’re facing with a mechanic reason.
-If you find smooth, dull and concave lesions you have erosion; always try to imagine the cause of the erosion.
+If you see sharp and shiny margins you’re facing a mechanical abrasion situation.
+If you find smooth, dull and concave lesions, they’re probably due t0 erosion; always try to imagine the cause of the erosion.
 If you see it on palatal surfaces of upper frontal teeth, you should think about eating disorders.
 If you have small “vulcano shaped” lesions on the occlusal surface of molars and premolars, think about gastro esophageal reflux.
 It’s always important to ask yourself “why?”, because then you can find a solution!

 G.E.R.D. (gastroesophageal reflux disease) is a very common disease, and it can often be asymptomatic; it can cause erosion on palatal surfaces of all the upper teeth and on occlusal surfaces of lower molars (in frontal area same damage on upper and lower teeth).
 From 5% to 50% of patients with GERD may have no other symptoms beyond teeth wear, and we always have to keep in our mind that it’s a potential precursor of Barrett’s esophagus, which might lead to esophagus cancer.
 In patients affected by bulimia we often see deep erosions on palatal surfaces of all upper teeth, wear on upper teeth is significantly higher than in lower.